‘The Conners’ Boss Reveals Why Roseanne Barr’s Character Had To Be Killed Off, Says She’ll Never Be Forgotten

 “These characters needed to be allowed to move on and grow, and they couldn’t have [Roseanne] waiting in the wings to come back.
 It required us to have a really honest look at what would happen if the mother of that family died unexpectedly.”

-While Roseanne Barr was cut from the Conner family’s future adventures for good, Helford said the former star’s character will never be forgotten by her family and that Roseanne will continue to be mentioned on The Conners.
+While Roseanne was cut from the Conner family’s future adventures for good, Helford said the former star’s character will never be forgotten by her family and that Roseanne will continue to be mentioned on The Conners.

 “We never forget her involvement, we never forget what she started.
 We will probably mention her.
 Again, what family stops talking about the mother.”